eddyerburgh/notes/docs/computer-architecture/instructions.md

 Store instructions copy data from a register to memory.
 In RISC-V, `sd` is the store doubleword instruction.
 The format of a store instruction is `op rs1, rs2, imm` where `rs1` is the register to be stored, `rs2` is the base register, and `imm` is an offset used to select the element {% cite P&H:RISC-V -l 179 %}.

-_Note: an **alignment restriction** is a requirement that data must be aligned in memory based on some unit, e.g., 32-bit words must start at addresses that are multiples of 4 and 64-bit words must start at addresses that are multiples of 8.
+_Note: an **alignment restriction** is a requirement that data must be aligned in memory based on some unit, e.g. 32-bit words must start at addresses that are multiples of 4 and 64-bit words must start at addresses that are multiples of 8.
 RISC-V isn't byte-aligned, but MIPS is {% cite P&H:RISC-V -l 179 %}._

 A signed load performs sign extension (filling bits to the left with the left-most bit of the word being load) to keep the value of numbers that are less than 64-bit. `lb` does signed load and sign extends the byte, whereas `lbu` (load byte unsigned) treats the byte unsigned and zero extends {% cite P&H:RISC-V -l 189-90 %}.